 Bordered on three sides by the Angeles National Forest, the park features secluded stream side woodlands and big-cone spruce woodland in the dazzling Dunsmore and Cook’s canyons.
 Trails also furnish breathtaking views of the Crescenta Valley and the Los Angeles basin.

 The park sees approximately 6000 visitors per month for hiking and Trails & Open Space programming, a number that will increase with the opening of the educational nature center.
 “We have worked with Gywnne Pugh Urban Studio consultants to develop engaging exhibits and curriculum that will give kids a strong understanding of the local ecosystem,” said Glendale Community Services & Parks Director Onnig Bulanikian.
 “We anticipate that the space will also be in high demand for events such as weddings and galas.”

-The Glendale Parks & Open Space Foundation looks forward to unveiling the mosaic art project at a luncheon on March 18th, 2020 at the legendary Phoenecia Restaurant of Glendale and will host a gala to celebrate the opening of the Stone Barn Nature Center in 2021.
+The Glendale Parks & Open Space Foundation looks forward to unveiling the mosaic art project at a luncheon on April 8th, 2020 at the legendary Phoenicia Restaurant of Glendale and will host a gala to celebrate the opening of the Stone Barn Nature Center in 2021.
 For information on mosaic and luncheon sponsorship opportunities, please contact email@example.com.